Florida’s RICO Act

 At least one of the predicate acts forming the pattern of racketeering activity must have commenced or begun within five (5) years after the cause of action accrues or the conduct terminates.

 In other words, the statute of limitations is five (5) years for any crime charged under Florida Statute Section 895.04(1) for engaging in an activity violating the provisions of s.
 895.03, which is a felony in the first degree.

 Under 895.05(11), there is a five-year statute of limitations for all RICO offenses.
 Expiration of the Statute of Limitations on one of the underlying “predicate” offenses prohibits it from being prosecuted separately as a stand-alone offense.
 Still, it does not necessarily prohibit its use as a predicate offense under F.S.
 895.02(8)(a).

-Contact a federal criminal defense attorney in Tampa to learn more about the statute of limitations that applies to RICO cases prosecuted in federal court.
+Contact a federal criminal defense attorney in Tampa to learn more about the statute of limitations for RICO cases prosecuted in federal court.